 Figure 1 – Steelcase – Workstage brand MAC prototype

-The Systems Approach focuses on the functions that drive both owner business (revenue) and building design – they are totally connected.
-Like Workstage – but applied to more complex facilities - the kit-of-parts span from the instruments used in treating a patient, for example, to the exterior wall systems.
+The Systems Approach focuses on the functions that drive both owner business (operations and revenue) and building design...they are totally connected.
+Like Workstage – but applied to more complex facilities - the kit-of-parts span from the instruments used in treating a patient, for example, to the building structure - and everything in between.
 Figure 2 shows a patient room object – a mini-project completely connected upstream to its planning and programming sources, and downstream to its design details, material selections, and component costs.

 Figure 2 – Pre-designed Patient Room (Catalyst/dRofus/Revit interface)

 In “Building the Plant” we incorporate the Pareto 20% of content from which we compose 80% of the project – and then apply the Toyota concept of autonomation that enables the subject matter experts at each stage to tailor (customize) the whole facility much more effectively and efficiently.
 Autonomation integrates what the computer and “plant” is best suited for with human expertise - to more precisely deliver the unique needs of the project.